department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/request-access-to-tools.md

 #### 6. [Test and use the SOCKS proxy](https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Practice%20Areas/Engineering/Internal%20Tools.md#accessing-socks-proxy-from-the-internet).

-#### 7. Jenkins, Grafana and Sentry
+#### 7. Jenkins, Grafana, and Sentry

-* Jenkins, Grafana and Sentry have been linked to GitHub for user authentication.
+Jenkins, Grafana, and Sentry have been linked to GitHub for user authentication.
+* The services will not be accessible until the SOCKS proxy is configured and working properly.
 * When logging into these services for the first time click the button `Login with GitHub` or similar
   * You will be prompted to link your GitHub account and presented with a permissions dialog
   * Allow the service to access your account and view your Organization membership
-* The services will not be accessible until the SOCKS proxy is configured and working properly.

 #### 8. For AWS Console access
 ##### 8A.
 When your account has been setup, you will receive a Slack private message with your temporary password and login URL.